-- 54. Where witnesses have dual status and have consequently been assigned legal representation, it lies within the responsibility of the legal representative to ensure that the witness is fully aware and informed about the consequences of potential self-incrimination and the content of Rule 74 of the Rules of Procedure and Evidence.
-Where victims are otherwise testifying30 in proceedings before the Court, it also lies within the responsibility of the legal representative to ensure that the victim is fully aware and informed about this issue. - 55.
+- 53. Where witnesses have dual status and have consequently been assigned legal representation, it lies within the responsibility of the LRV to ensure that the witness is fully aware and informed about the consequences of potential self-incrimination and the content of Rule 74 of the Rules of Procedure and Evidence.
+Where victims are otherwise testifying in proceedings before the Court, it also lies within the responsibility of the LRV to ensure that the victim is fully aware and informed about this issue. - 54.
 For all other witnesses, it is the responsibility of the entity calling the witness to identify witnesses who may potentially incriminate themselves and to notify the VWU accordingly.
 Additionally, the entity calling the witness must inform such witnesses of their right to obtain legal advice.
-For witnesses who participate in the Court's protection programme ("ICCPP"), the entity referring the witness provides this information with the application for protection referral.
+For witnesses who participate in the ICCPP, the entity referring the witness provides this information with the application for protection referral.
 For witnesses who do not participate in the ICCPP, the entity calling the witness provides this information by submitting it to the VWU in the WIF.
-If the potential for self-incrimination is discovered after an initial WIF is submitted, the entity calling the witness must provide an updated WIF to the VWU.
+If the potential for selfincrimination is discovered after an initial WIF is submitted, the entity calling the witness must provide an updated WIF to the VWU.
 It is also the responsibility of the entity calling the witness to communicate this information to the relevant section of the Registry, currently being the Counsel Support Section ("CSS").
 Once the Registry has been made aware that the witness may make self-incriminating statements during his / her testimony, it is the responsibility of the Registry to ensure that the witness is provided with independent legal advice from a qualified lawyer.
-It is preferable if the lawyer can speak directly to the witness in a language he/she understands.31
+It is preferable if the lawyer can speak directly to the witness in a language he/she understands.